 SFCC’s respiratory care training will give you the skills required to work closely with doctors, nurses and other clinicians in emergency rooms, critical care units, diagnostic centers, clinics and home health care organizations.
 You’ll gain competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists.
 You’ll be prepared to become a knowledgeable, competent, effective, and ethical respiratory care practitioners consistent with the professional, community, and employer expectations of registered respiratory therapists (RRT).

-Students who successfully complete the A.A.S. in Respiratory Care are eligible to apply to sit for the board examination series administered by the National Board for Respiratory Care (NBRC).
+Upon successfully completing SFCC’s Associate of Applied Science degree in Respiratory Care, you’re eligible to take the board examination series administered by the National Board for Respiratory Care (NBRC).
 Graduates who successfully complete the Therapist Multiple Choice (TMC) and Clinical Simulation Examination (CSE) exam series are eligible for licensure as a registered respiratory therapist (RRT).

 NOTE: A.A.S. degrees are designed to prepare students for entry-level positions in specific occupations; they are not generally intended to transfer to four-year institutions.
 For more information on transfer, refer to the Transfer of Credit section, the SFCC Respiratory Care web page, or speak with an academic advisor.